 You must successfully complete two (Assessment one and assessment two) tasks to be deemed competent in this course.

 The Teacher or Course Coordinator may request anytime to ask students to demonstrate and/or reproduce assessments to validate authenticity.

-Assessment one is an in-class open book assessment of the first three (of six) chapters.
+Assessment 1 is an in-class open book assessment of the first three (of six) chapters.
 Assessment one currently scheduled for Week 10.
 Feedback for this assessment will be provided in the following week.

-Assessment two will require a report.
+Assessment 2 will require a report.
 This will be an analysis of the financial performance of a corporate entity.
-Case studies will be selected in collaboration with your teacher, these may include entities which have been subject to a liquidation and/or ongoing entities.
+Case studies will be selected in collaboration with your teacher, these may include entities which have been subject to a liquidation and/or administration.
 Feedback for this assessment will be provided in the following week.

 Evaluation will include ability to present information and draw conclusions with recommendations for future decision making.